Wormholes with Ends of the World

 where we have used the Gaussian statistics prescribed in Section~\ref{ssec:ensemble} for both $D$ and $B$.
 In arriving at the final line, we approximated the sum by the integral over the continuum of black hole states plus the identity contribution.
 Contributions from the sub-threshold non-vacuum contributions are subleading.
 Notice now that the integral is equal to the Liouville four-point function with complex moduli $(m_1,m_2)$ expanded in the OPE channel $i\ib\to K\to IJ$, which we write as

 The second term factorizes, but the first does not.
 It is interesting to point out that the four-point function has its holomorphic cross ratio given by $m_1$ and the anti-holomorphic cross ratio given by $m_2$, but $m_1$ and $m_2$ come from two different copies.
 In the case of CFTs without borders, the feature is related to the fact that the partition function of the bulk manifold can be calculated by two copies of Virasoro TQFT \cite{CEZ23}.
-For CFTs with borders, the bulk statement is slightly different but similar \cite{upcoming}.
+For CFTs with borders, the bulk statement is similar but different \cite{Jafferis:2025yxt}.